Taiwan Banana Research Institute (TBRI)

 TBRI has been supplying virus-indexed tissue-culture plantlets to growers since 1983.
 It has also been doing research on improving the efficiency of the in vitro multiplication technology while maintaining the incidence of off-types below 5%.

-TBRI's breeding programme is based on the production of natural mutants, called somaclonal variants, that arise when banana plantlets are multiplied in vitro.
+TBRI's breeding programme is based on the production of somaclonal variants.
+This is achieved through tissue culture, which increases the rate of mutations.
 Most off-types are usually discarded as undesirable, but some possess agronomically desirable traits, such as shorter stature and higher yields, and, sometimes, resistance to pathogens.

 The presence of fungal strains causing Fusarium wilt on Cavendish bananas prompted the establishment of a varietal improvement programme to make the local Giant Cavendish clone Pei Chiao resistant to these strains1.
 Screening for resistant somaclonal variants started in 1984, when some 20,000 plantlets were transplanted to a 1-ha field in which the pathogen population was between 300 to 1,000 propagules per gram of soil.
 The suckers of 6 symptomless clones were selected and further tested: GCTCV-40, GCTCV-44, GCTCV-46, GCTCV-53, GCTCV-62 and GCTCV-119 (GCTCV stands for Giant Cavendish tissue-culture variant)2.
 As the search continued, 6 more resistant clones (GCTCV-104, GCTCV-105, GCTCV-201, GCTCV-215, GCTCV-216 and GCTCV-217) were obtained by testing tissue-culture plantlets produced from rhizomes collected in different locations 2.